mrlacey/Rapid-XAML-Toolkit/docs/warnings/index.md

 # Rapid XAML Toolkit - Warnings

-The following Warnings and Comments may be shown in the Error List.
+The following may be shown in the Error List.

 |  Code  | Description |
 |--------|-------------|